Saturday, 17 April 2010

 2 egg whites

-Whisk the egg whites until frothy then gradually add the sugar until you have stiff shiny peaks that do not slip out of the bowl if upturned.
+Whisk the egg whites until foamy then gradually add the sugar.
+Beat until you have stiff shiny peaks - this takes about 2 minutes.
 Spread half the meringue over the cake mix and create a few decorative peaks.
 Put into the oven and bake for 15-20 minutes or until golden brown.
 Leave for five minutes then slide a knife around the edge and remove to a cooling rack.
 Clean the tin and repeat with the other half of the cake mix and meringue.

 For the filling: